piotrbajger/shinyreforms/cran-comments.md

 This is a first submission.

-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs and one NOTE indicating this is a first submission.

 ## Comments

-This is a resubmission of the initial CRAN submission following feedback.
+This is a resubmission of the initial CRAN submission following the feedback.

 What has changed:

-* LICENSE file removed (as standard GPL-3 is used).
-* Description filed made more, well, descriptive.
-* Fixed capitalisation in DESCRIPTION.
+* Replace \dontrun{} with if(interactive()){}
+* Use quotation marks in DESCRIPTION for package and API names.